 This goes hand-in-hand with the belief that this somehow gives one a different status than those that attended a Bible college or other religious school.
 Just like those folks, to preach at any church you need to contact the current pastor, board members, or other leadership.
 They will want to speak with you about your beliefs and why you want to preach there.
 While many ULC ministers start their own churches, several serve as guest speakers at existing churches.

 2. I have plenty of time to sort out a wedding

 While for some this may in fact be true, you never want to operate on this notion.
 If you require a credential or a letter of good standing to perform a wedding, rest assured we will send it out to you the business day after you order it.
 However, some locations require that you submit these to a clerk with a certain amount of time before the actual wedding.

 Also, some documents like a Wisconsin Out-of-State Officiant Package or a wallet credential take several weeks for you to receive due to the nature of the process.
 Always contact the clerk issuing the marriage license well in advance and ask if you need to register, and if so, what document will work.
 You don’t want to ruin someone’s wedding by waiting until the last minute.

 1. There’s nothing church-like about the organization

-The Monastery holds meetings, offers sermons, updates you on church news, donates to several charities, hosts weddings, and of course we enjoy fellowship with like-minded members.
-If that doesn’t sound like a church to you, we would bet that nothing will.This entry was posted in Online Ordination and tagged online ordination, perform a wedding, ulc, universal life church.
-Bookmark the permalink.
+The Ministries holds meetings, offers sermons, updates you on church news, donates to several charities, hosts weddings, and of course we enjoy fellowship with like-minded members.
+If that doesn’t sound like a church to you, we would bet that nothing will.This entry was posted in Online Ordination and tagged Bookmark the permalink.